Jack McKee: Political career

 McKee's interest in politics was sparked by the television appearance of Ian Paisley in a debate at the Oxford Union in the 1960s.
 Upon later attending one of Paisley's rallies in Larne he met his future wife Joan, and subsequently became Paisley's election agent and helping the DUP campaign in the area.

 He first gained election in 1973 to Larne Borough Council upon its creation.
-He was one of the longest-serving councillors on Larne Borough Council; like the Ulster Unionist Party's Roy Beggs, he served continuously since the council was formed in 1973, until his death.
-Resigning from the DUP in 2007 at protest at the DUP's decision to enter government with Sinn Féin, he joined the TUV.
+He was one of the longest-serving councillors on Larne Borough Council; like the Ulster Unionist Party's Roy Beggs, he served continuously since the council was formed in 1973, until local government was reformed in 2014.

+Resigning from the DUP in 2007 in protest at the DUP's decision to enter government with Sinn Féin, he joined the Traditional Unionist Voice.
 This act from the DUP made him "sick to his stomach".
 Every council election he ran in the Larne Lough electoral district.
 He was also elected to the Northern Ireland Forum in 1996 and the Northern Ireland Assembly in 1982.

 At an anti-Good Friday Agreement protest in Antrim in April 1998 McKee shared a platform with then fellow DUP member Sammy Wilson and Kenneth Peeples, a leader of the Orange Volunteers and Protestant fundamentalist, who burned a copy of the agreement.
 In 2000 he was accused by fellow Larne councillor and Social Democratic and Labour Party member Danny O'Connor of raising tensions in the Catholic Seacourt estate by claiming Irish republicans were targeting the minority Ulster Protestant population in the estate.

 He served as Mayor of Larne in 1984–85, and as leader of the DUP group on Larne Borough Council for many years from 1981.

 McKee cited heavy-handed policing by the Police Service of Northern Ireland (PSNI) at loyalist protests as the reason for his resignation from the local District Policing Partnership.
 He was critical of the PSNI's handling of the 2012-2013 Northern Ireland protests near the sectarian interface at Short Strand, where he claimed republicans attacked loyalist protesters without police intervention.

-In 2015 McKee objected to the construction of a memorial to former residents of Islandmagee who had been convicted of witchcraft on the grounds that he "remained to be convinced that the women were not guilty of Satanic practices".
+In 2015 McKee objected to the construction of a memorial to former residents of Islandmagee, who had been convicted of witchcraft on the grounds that he "remained to be convinced that the women were not guilty of Satanic practices".

 Jack McKee was a founder member of Larne Free Presbyterian church, a church which he attended faithfully right up to his death.

 He was a member of the Orange Order.